-Because all children deserve the same opportunities in life.
+All children deserve the same opportunity in life.

 Variety Australia is founded in Sydney.